 Samando (Simando): a town in central Anatolia.

 Samosata: a city in the Roman territory on the Euphrates.
-To its east lies Balu and to its west Kharput, contiguous to Armenia.
+To its east lies Palu and to its west Kharput, contiguous to Armenia.

 Sarug: a small town in the Mudar territory, between Harran and Jarabulus.